Erik Peterson | Violin

 Bryan Wallick is gaining recognition as one of the great American virtuoso pianists of his generation.
 Gold medalist of the 1997 Vladimir Horowitz International Piano Competition in Kiev, he has performed throughout the United States, Europe, and Africa.

-In 2006, Mr. Wallick was given a grant by the Scottsdale Center for the Performing Arts to explore his synesthetic realities in a multimedia project that allows the audience to see the colors he experiences while performing.
-Synesthesia is the ability to experience two or more sensory experiences with one stimulus.
-Mr. Wallick sees colors with each musical pitch and has created a computer program that projects images of his colored visions to the audience.
+He was given a grant in 2006 by the Scottsdale Center for the Performing Arts to explore his synesthetic realities in a multimedia project that allows the audience to see the colors he experiences while performing.
+Synesthesia is the ability to experience two or more sensory sensations with one stimulus.
+Bryan Wallick sees colors with each musical pitch and has created a computer program that projects images of his colored visions to the audience.

 Erik Peterson | Violin (DE)